Owl-Boy/Notes/content/MOC/Games on Graphs.md

 ---
 # Games on Graphs
 ---
+Alonzo Church posted the *Synthesis* problem in 1957.
+The problem statement was as follows:
+>[!question]
+>The model used for this problem is a device ([[Büchi Automata]]) that accepts an input stream of bits and each time it receives a bit, it returns a bit.
+Given a specification for requires output based on the input.
+The problem asks if its possible to build such a device that satisfies the specification by construction.

 Games are a very elegant way of modelling systems where there are components not under our control.
 We will discuss games that are played on graphs by 2 players.
 One of the players will model well behaved parts of the system that are under out control (Elster) and the other player models the environment (Adler).

 >[!definition] Game